 #10: The Built-In Dog Station with a Under-Counter Sleeping Nook

-You know that moment when your golden’s food bag tips over again and kibble scatters across the whole kitchen floor?
-Yeah.
-This setup was basically designed to end that chaos.
+You know the feeling when your goldens food bag accidentally tips over and kibble goes all over the kitchen floor?
+This setup was designed to end that scenario once and for all.

-This dog room has it all — cream-painted shaker-style cabinetry, a dark slate countertop, and the cutest arched under-counter sleeping nook with a red-and-white striped dog bed.
-The wallpaper covered in tiny dog silhouettes?
-Chef’s kiss.
-And the wall-mounted leash hooks keep everything in reach without looking cluttered.
+This dog room has it all: cream-painted shaker-style cabinetry, and a dark slate countertop.
+Plus the cutest little arched sleeping nook underneath with a red-and-white striped dog bed.
+The wallpaper with little dog silhouettes are a chef’s kiss.
+The wall-mounted leash hooks are cute and keep things from looking cluttered.

-To get this look, grab large glass apothecary jars for food and treats storage — they sit right on the counter and look so good.
-You’ll need a built-in cabinet unit (IKEA hacks work here), corbel brackets for the nook arch, and a metal-frame dog crate to match.
-A dog-print wallpaper like this one ties the whole thing together.
+You’ll need large glass apothecary jars to store food and treats as they look great on the counter.
+You’ll also need a built-in cabinet unit (IKEA hacks work well here), corbel brackets for the nook arch and a metal-frame dog crate to match.
+A dog print wallpaper like this one finishes the look.

-Mount the leash hooks at eye level near the door so you never scramble before walks.
+Hooks for leashes should be mounted at eye level near the door so you don’t have to scramble for the leashes before a walk.

 📸 Photo credit: Instagram @belledecor_and_design